stenzek/duckstation/README.md

 ### Universal Windows Platform / Xbox One

-The DuckStation fullscreen UI is available for Universal Windows Platform and Xbox One.
+The DuckStation fullscreen UI is available for the Universal Windows Platform and Xbox One.

 To use on Xbox One: